thetechleila/thetechleila/README.md

 Data on NYC K-8 students from 2016-2024 will be analyzed to find trends and insights into the possible effects the Covid-19 Lockdown had on educational outcomes and other metrics throughout the diverse student population.

-**My end goal** is to design an in-depth data dashboard that will provide a high level look into how the various factors that may have influenced student performance, enrollment, and demographic metrics.
+**My end goal** is to design an in-depth data dashboard that will provide a high level look into how the various factors that may have influenced student performance and demographic metrics.
+Check out my **NYC K-8 Enrollment Dashboard** [here](https://public.tableau.com/views/NYCPublicSchoolK-8EnrollmentPrePostPandmic2015-2024/NYCK-8EnrollmentPrePostPandemic2015-2024?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)

 *Deliverables include*